 Please note that there is only one individual prize per person (excluding the ‘Course Record’ prize).
 The race is conducted in age category, except for the main (open age) race.
 If a runner qualifies for a prize in an open age category, the prize in his/her associated category is awarded to the next finisher in that category.
 The team prizes are only available to UKA affiliated running clubs.
 All prizes and positions are decided on gun times.
 All prizes are at the discretion of the Race Organising Committee.

 The Course Record refers to that set on the current route, employed since 2012.
 The winning man or woman must set a new ‘quickest ever’ based on gun time, beating the times indicated on the results page and on the entry form, currently (as of 2018): 32:05 (men) or 37:54 (women).

-The prize ceremony is in the upstairs lounge and bar of the nearby Powerleague building.
-You’re invited to relax and recuperate in its comfy surrounds whilst the trophies are presented.
-This will take place as a soon as possible after the last runner has completed the course (i.e. approximately 11.30am).
+The prize ceremony is in the indoor running track and will take place as a soon as possible after the last runner has completed the course (i.e. approximately 11.30am).